ShatrovOA/dtFFT/README.md

 Examples are provided in ```tests/c``` folder.
 ## Next Steps

-- ~~GPU Support~~
+- [x] Support effort_flag optional argument.
+- [x] Support more 1d FFT executors.
+ESSL, FFTPACK?
+  - Added VkFFT and CUFFT
+- [x] Use different tools to build project: autotools, CMake?
+  - Cmake is only build system supported
+- [ ] Add more interfaces: C++, Python?
+  - C++ was added
+- [x] Add GPU Support
-- Optimize CUDA NVRTC kernels
+- [ ] Optimize CUDA NVRTC kernels
-- Add support for nvshmem
+- [ ] Add support for nvshmem
-- ~~Add support for custom NCCL installation~~
+- [x] Add support for custom NCCL installation
-- Create documentation
+- [ ] Create documentation web page

 ## Contribution

 You can help this project by reporting problems, suggestions, localizing it or contributing to the code.
 Go to issue tracker and check if your problem/suggestion is already reported.
 If not, create a new issue with a descriptive title and detail your suggestion or steps to reproduce the problem.